Overview

 Providing essential resources and funding for COVID-19 response through public-private partnerships

-Alliances between the Dominican Republic’s public and private sectors enabled mass testing and vaccination campaigns and boosted hospital capacity, which prevented system saturation during pandemic surges.
+Alliances between the Dominican Republic’s public and private sectors contributed to mass testing and vaccination campaigns and boosted hospital capacity, which prevented system saturation during pandemic surges.

-For example, public–private partnerships with the country’s private laboratory system enabled the government to offer free testing to older adults soon after initial COVID-19 cases were confirmed in the country, which was then rapidly expanded to the entire population.
+For example, public–private partnerships with the country’s private laboratory system enabled the government to substantially increase testing capacity.
+Additionally, agreements with insurers allowed the government to offer free testing to the entire population.
 Collaboration between the public health system and private hospitals also helped increase the number of available beds in intensive care units nationwide.
-Similarly, the health system was able to avoid exceeding hospital bed capacity—for COVID-19 and intensive care patients—through collaborations with the government and private hospitals and the use of the Ministry of Defense’s Command, Control, Communications, Computers Cybersecurity and Intelligence Center (C5i) for surveillance.
+Similarly, the health system was able to avoid exceeding hospital bed capacity—for COVID-19 and intensive care patients—through collaborations with the government and private hospitals, real-time monitoring of available resources and the use of the Ministry of Defense’s Command, Control, Communications, Computers Cybersecurity and Intelligence Center (C5i) which worked in collaboration with the National Health Services to construct a platform for surveillance .
 The successful implementation of the Dominican Republic’s vaccination plan also benefited from early key investments and support from the private sector.

 National, governmental, and population-level measures: vaccination for the pandemic pathogen